CoffeaTeam/coffea-casa/docs/cc_packages.rst

 .. code-block:: python

-    from dask.distributed import Client, Worker, WorkerPlugin
+    from dask.distributed import Client, PipInstall
-    from typing import List
-    import os

-    class DependencyInstaller(WorkerPlugin):
-        def __init__(self, dependencies: List[str]):
-            self._depencendies = " ".join(f"'{dep}'" for dep in dependencies)

-        def setup(self, worker: Worker):
-            os.system(f"pip install {self._depencendies}")

-    dependency_installer = DependencyInstaller([
+    dependencies = [
         "pytest",
-    ])
+    ]
     client = Client("tls://localhost:8786")
-    client.register_worker_plugin(dependency_installer)
+    client.register_worker_plugin(PipInstall(packages=dependencies))

-To use this code for your own purposes, you merely have to put in your list of dependencies in the ``dependency_installer``.
+To use this code for your own purposes, you merely have to put in your dependencies in the ``dependencies`` list.
 This should support all installation formats that pip does, and you can add multiple packages by expanding the list.
 For example, to install a second package from a GitHub repository, you could specify:

 .. code-block:: python

-    dependency_installer = DependencyInstaller([
+    dependencies = [
         "pytest",
         "topcoffea@git+https://github.com/TopEFT/topcoffea.git",
-    ])
+    ]

 and your workers should have both pytest and topcoffea installed onto them.